- Change Log

-Multiple Client Programs – multiple programs can be running at the same time on a single Client; for example: Outlook, Internet Explorer, Chrome, Slack, etc. When the Response is sent from the Server back to the Client, which client-side program should receive the Response?
+Multiple Client Programs – multiple client programs can be running concurrently on a single Client machine; for example: Outlook, Internet Explorer, Chrome, Slack, etc. When the Response is sent from the Server back to the Client, which client-side program should receive the Response?

 Client Ephemeral Ports – whenever a client program sends a request to a Server, the operating system assigns a random port number between 1024 and 65535 to the client process.
-The range of ephemeral port numbers varies for different client operating systems.
+This range of ephemeral client port numbers varies for different client operating systems.

-Each Client Request can use a different Ephemeral Port – A client program can send multiple requests to multiple server machines, and each of these outstanding requests usually has a unique Client Ephemeral port.
+Each Client Request can use a different Ephemeral Port – A client program can send multiple requests to multiple server machines, and each of these outstanding requests can have a unique Client Ephemeral port.

-Summary of the Network Packet Fields discussed so far – In order for Packets to reach the Server Service and return to the Client Program, every network packet must contains the following fields:
+Summary of the Network Packet Fields discussed so far – In order for Packets to reach the Server Service and return to the Client Program, every network packet must contain the following fields:

-- Destination Address – the Server’s IP address
+- Destination IP Address – the Server’s IP address

-- Destination Port – port 80 for Web Server Services
+- Destination Port – port 80 or port 443 for Web Server Services

-- Source Address – the Client’s IP address
+- Source IP Address – the Client’s IP address

-Sessions and the OSI network model – A session is a longer-lived connection between two endpoints.
-Each layer of the OSI network model has a different conception of sessions.
-(Note: the OSI model is detailed in every network training book/video/class).
+Sessions and the OSI network model – each layer of the OSI network model has its own conception of sessions, but the idea is the same: a session = multiple requests/responses in the same context.